passtheticket/Active-Directory-Recon/README.md

 ## Active Directory Recon
 ## Enumeration from a non-domain joined Windows computer
 #### Note:
-**Login as a local admin user and configure your system DNS server to be the IP address of a domain controller in the target domain firstly.**\
+**Login as a local admin user and configure your system DNS server to be the IP address of a domain controller in the target domain firstly if the DNS is not configured automatically when the IP address is assigned.**\
 `(Control Panel > Network and Internet > Network Connections > Ethernet Properties > IPv4 Properties)`\
 Also, it can be set through the Powershell.
 ```powershell